GLUT4: Insulin

 Insulin is released from the pancreas and into the bloodstream in response to increased glucose concentration in the blood.
 Insulin is stored in beta cells in the pancreas.
 When glucose in the blood binds to glucose receptors on the beta cell membrane, a signal cascade is initiated inside the cell that results in insulin stored in vesicles in these cells being released into the blood stream.
 Increased insulin levels cause the uptake of glucose into the cells.
 GLUT4 is stored in the cell in transport vesicles, and is quickly incorporated into the plasma membrane of the cell when insulin binds to membrane receptors.

 Under conditions of low insulin, most GLUT4 is sequestered in intracellular vesicles in muscle and fat cells.
 As the vesicles fuse with the plasma membrane, GLUT4 transporters are inserted and become available for transporting glucose, and glucose absorption increases.

 The genetically engineered muscle insulin receptor knock‐out (MIRKO) mouse was designed to be insensitive to glucose uptake caused by insulin, meaning that GLUT4 is absent.
 Mice with diabetes or fasting hyperglycemia, however, were found to be immune to the negative effects of the insensitivity.

 The insulin signal transduction pathway begins when insulin binds to the insulin receptor proteins.
 Once the transduction pathway is completed, the GLUT-4 storage vesicles becomes one with the cellular membrane.
 As a result, the GLUT-4 protein channels become embedded into the membrane, allowing glucose to be transported into the cell.

 The mechanism for GLUT4 is an example of a cascade effect, where binding of a ligand to a membrane receptor amplifies the signal and causes a cellular response.
 In this case, insulin binds to the insulin receptor in its dimeric form and activates the receptor's tyrosine-kinase domain.
 The receptor then recruits Insulin Receptor Substrate, or IRS-1, which binds the enzyme PI-3 kinase.
-PI-3 kinase converts the membrane lipid PIP2 to PIP3.
-PIP3 is specifically recognized by PKB (protein kinase B) and by PDK1, which can phosphorylate and activate PKB.
+PI-3 kinase converts the membrane lipid PIP_{2} to PIP_{3}.
+PIP_{3} is specifically recognized by PKB (protein kinase B) and by PDK1, which can phosphorylate and activate PKB.
 Once phosphorylated, PKB is in its active form and phosphorylates TBC1D4, which inhibits the GTPase-activating domain associated with TBC1D4, allowing for Rab protein to change from its GDP to GTP bound state.
 Inhibition of the GTPase-activating domain leaves proteins next in the cascade in their active form, and stimulates GLUT4 to be expressed on the plasma membrane.

 RAC1 is a GTPase also activated by insulin.
 Rac1 stimulates reorganization of the cortical Actin cytoskeleton which allows for the GLUT4 vesicles to be inserted into the plasma membrane.
 A RAC1 Knockout mouse has reduced glucose uptake in muscle tissue.

 Knockout mice that are heterozygous for GLUT4 develop insulin resistance in their muscles as well as diabetes.